Quickstart

 \(P\) is a joint distribution over a set of variables corresponding to the nodes in the DAG.

-In this notebook, we show how to quickly use py-scm to create a Gaussian BBN and conduct different types of causal inferences.
+In this notebook, we show how to create a Gaussian BBN and conduct the different types of causal inference supported by py-scm.

 Creating a model